Living and Working in Australia

 Facts about Australia

-Melbourne is located in Victoria at the SE extreme of the continent and is the smallest mainland state (228,000 square kilometres) - slightly smaller than the US state of California.
+Melbourne is located in Victoria at the SE extreme of the continent and is the smallest mainland state (228,000 square kilometers) - slightly smaller than the US state of California.
 Sydney is located in New South Wales, about 900 Km NE of Melbourne.

 Life in Australia